henry-luo/mark/docs/api.md

 Mutative API functions are now separated into its own sub-module `mark.mutate.js`, which allows this part to be easily excluded from the package, if Mark is used in a pure functional manner.

-The mutative API functions defined on a Mark object are:
+The mutative API functions defined on a Mark element are:

 - `.set(key, value)`: if the `key` is numeric, then it sets the indexed content item of the Mark object; otherwise, it sets a named property of the Mark object.
 - `.push(item, ...)`: pushes item(s) at the end of the contents of current Mark object.
 However, unlike JS `Array.prototype.push`, which returns the new array length, this function returns the current this object, so that the function call can be chained.
 - `.pop()`: pop an item from the end of contents.
 - `.splice(index, cnt, item, ...)`: remove `cnt` of items starting at the `index`, and then insert given item(s), similar to `Array.splice(...)`.

-The mutative API function defined on a Mark pragma:

-- `.set(value)`: sets the content in the pragma, and returns the pragma itself.
+## Selector API

+These are additional prototype functions implemented in `mark.selector.js`, for processing the constructed data model using special selectors, like CSS selector:

+- `markObj.matches('selector')`: returns whether the `markObj` matches the given CSS `selector`.
+- `markObj.find('selector')`: returns child or descendent content objects that matches the given CSS `selector`.

 ## Converter API